The delightful folks at This Week in Retro.

 The Common Thread

 There is a common narrative theme that links the "Borders" trilogy, the "Crackers" duology, the "Amiga Demoscene" books, and the "Democyclopedia," despite their focus on different aspects of computer history.
 All books explore the cultural, technological, and creative frontiers of the computer age, particularly during the 1980s and 1990s.
-They delve into how individuals and groups pushed the limits of what was possible with technology - whether through developing demos that tested the boundaries of computer hardware (as in the "Borders" trilogy and the "Amiga Demoscene" books) or through software piracy and cracking that challenged legal and technological restrictions (as in the "Crackers" duology).
+They describe how individuals and groups pushed the limits of what was possible with technology - whether through developing demos that tested the boundaries of computer hardware (as in the "Borders" trilogy and the "Amiga Demoscene" books) or through software piracy and cracking that challenged legal and technological restrictions (as in the "Crackers" duology).

 The books in this informal collection are, in their own different ways, marvelously delightful.
 Particularly, the books by MicroZeit are beautifully produced, greatly designed, and well-written.
 All the writers and publishers can be rightfully proud of their achievements.